Contact Us

 Steps:

-• Once you have done a pre-press and have adjusted the pressure, it is time to press.
-Line up your transfer where you would like it on your shirt, use a heat press ruler for extra guidance.
+• Once you have done a pre-press and adjusted the pressure, it is time to press.
+Line up your transfer where you would like it on your garment (you can use a heat press ruler for extra guidance).
 To use the ruler, place the curved end at the collar, then use the center line to find the middle of the shirt.
-After you have your design where you would like it, press the transfer.
-If you are doing one layer of Siser Easyweed, press for the full time.
-However, if you are doing multiple layers, a 1 second tack of each layer will work.
-For your last layer, press for the full time.
+After you have the design where you would like it, press the transfer.

-• When the time is done, you will peel the transfer in a quick, fluid motion from one corner to the opposite.
-Make sure you know if your material is a hot, warm, or cold peel.
+Note: Make sure you know if your HTV material is a hot, warm, or cold peel.
 For Siser Easyweed, it is a hot peel.
 That means you peel the liner off the garment immediately after pressing.
 If you are doing multiple layers, you need to peel the liner every time.

 For more information about getting started with HTV, check out our blog Getting Started with Heat Transfer Vinyl.